 Ruth Edma Mwizeere

-Ruth Edma Mwizeere is an Environmental Scientist and Activist.
+Ruth Edma Mwizeere is in her second year on the Council.
+She is an Environmental Scientist and Activist.
 She is from Uganda, a landlocked country; however, she is aware of the direct impact of the ocean on her local environment.
 She is therefore creating awareness on how landlocked countries can contribute to the restoration and protection of the oceans.